caiks/TBOT03/README.md

 It turned out, after (a) restricting the min diagonal, (b) using only rooms 4,5,6 to improve the reliability of the signal, (c) calculating interest *likelihood* by comparing the *slice* size to its parent, and (d) caching the topology on the active, that there was a marginal action success and other statistics (decidability, hit length for comparable *fud* counts, total hits, hit *likelihood*) that in general demonstrated an advantage of interest goal over random goal in the rate of *fud* increase in the *level* 2 active, although this difference disappears over time.
 The random happens to be a fairly effective form of exploration, and the interest mode decision action success rate is so low (only ~10%), that the advantage is fleeting and often not visible at all.
 However, if we restricted the active *history size*, we found that interest mode had a substantial advantage over random, although, of course, it could not compensate for the missing *events* with such a low margin.
 This signal is very strong and so is definite proof that play works as a strategy.
 In practice it might be the case that we are not particularly restricted memory-wise (at around 300 bytes or 30 bytes compressed per *event*, it takes a long time to run out at 4 FPS and 30m seconds/annum), but the *volume* of the action *substrate* would be much bigger than it is for turtlebots and so random can only probe a little way into the future - so little, in fact, that it might be difficult to even attain an action success margin of 10%.
 We might need to evolve quite a tight parameterisation of the motor *variables* to obtain a critical success rate.

+Future directions -

+the problem with TBOT03 is that random/effective is pretty good and slice map to physical configuration is pretty bad.
+In future try to ensure that the reverse is true, then the likelihood goal, whether gradient or topmost, should produce behaviour that we can intuit as intelligent, or at least cannot produce in any other way.

-Future directions - TBOT04 WOTBOT we really want a test case that has high margin success and goals that are less easy to hit by chance.
+TBOT04 WOTBOT we really want a test case that has high margin success and goals that are less easy to hit by chance.
 Interaction with another agent might be a better choice than with a fixed environment.
 The goal of conversing cannot be hit by chance.
 ELIZA? or text interface.
 Want an inaccessible but fruitful set of alignments, eg walking, talking, playing.

 Principle of evolution by likelihood selection, or principle of most interest, or principle of sufficient interest.
 The big idea is that we act to maximise the model by moving to the largest slices.
 This cognitive goal acceleration of modelling mirrors the sexual swapping of genes which accelerates natural selection.
 That is, we can speed up the modelling rate in the case of CAIKS, and the rate of complex niche finding in the case of evolution.
 In CAIKS the technique resembles the golf ball method of iterative corrections.